 Why Do We Need Monitoring?

-Overall, an important aspect of SRE involves monitoring.
-Without monitoring, many SRE practices don’t make sense.
+Overall, an important aspect of Site Reliability Engineering involves monitoring.
+Without monitoring, many Site Reliability Engineering practices don’t make sense.
 But let’s look at some specifics.
 Why do we need monitoring, and what benefits can we look forward to?
 Here are some of the benefits:

 - Tracking long-term trends: Many uses exist for long-term trends.
 In addition to system statistics like service degradation or disk space, long-term trends can provide business values.
 Here, you can track the number of customers and sales orders over various time periods, or know when your customers use the system the most.